Remit/misdcompiler/README.md

 - `a` - print asm IR for the arithmetic-logic part of program, provided by LLVM (`-` - no asm IR print for the arithmetic-logic part of program)
 - `s` - print asm IR for the structures processing part of program (`-` - no asm IR print for the structures processing part part of program)
 - `f` - print asm IRs to the following file (`-` - print to standard output).

+`-t` - option to print durations of compilation phases:
+- `<N>` - number of tests for the program
+- `<OUTPUT FILE FOR EXEC TIMES, .csv FORMAT>` - text file to store the results of tests, if exists will write at the end.

 As a result of the compiler's usage you will receive the following artifacts:
 - [*mandatory*] a binary to run on the machine with a driver and an on-board FPGA SPU connected through PCI